LEcombi/Lemon-Stand/README.md

 If you want to load a saved game, just run the `start.py` file and type `yes` when asked for a command.

+## Use a Pre-made Game
+Copy and Paste the Game what you want to the root folder and rename it to `game.json`.
+Then run the `start.py` file and type `yes` when asked for a command.

 ## Upcoming features